Who knew that high fructose corn syrup triggers migraines? This one was brought to my attention by a client's caring husband.

 An article in The Daily Mail.co.uk published 8 June, 2013 says “Sweet temptation: New research has found that high-fructose corn syrup has similar effects on the brain as addictive drugs like cocaine.”

+It's my understanding that most sugars and sweeteners have this effect on the brain.
 No wonder so many of us feel addicted to it!

 Apart from some of the obvious ones, the top offenders are: